s-damian/solid-php/README.md

 ## SOLID

-_S :
+S :
-**Single Responsibility Principle (Responsabilité unique)** - Une classe doit avoir une et une seule responsabilité.
+**Single Responsibility Principle** - A class must have one and only one responsibility.

-_O :
+O :
-**Open Closed Principle (Ouvert/fermé)** - Une classe doit être ouverte à l'extension, mais fermée à la modification.
+**Open Closed Principle** - A class must be open to extension, but closed to modification.

-_L :
+L :
-**Liskov Substitution Principle (Substitution de Liskov)** - Une instance de type T doit pouvoir être remplacée par une instance de type G, tel que G sous-type de T, sans que cela ne modifie la cohérence du programme.
+**Liskov Substitution Principle** - An instance of type T must be able to be replaced by an instance of type G, such as G subtype of T, without this modifying the consistency of the program.

-_I :
+I :
-**Interface Segregation Principle (Ségrégation des interfaces)** - Préférer plusieurs interfaces spécifiques pour chaque client plutôt qu'une seule interface générale.
+**Interface Segregation Principle** - Prefer several specific interfaces for each client rather than a single general interface.

-_D :
+D :
-**Dependency Inversion Principle (Inversion des dépendances)** - Il faut dépendre des abstractions, pas des implémentations.
+**Dependency Inversion Principle** - Depend on abstractions, not implementations.

 ## Examples